 Having won a brilliant bronze medal in the hammer in Glasgow, Mark Dry will look for silverware once again down under in what will be his third Commonwealth Games.
 Having competed at the Rio 2016 Olympic Games, the charismatic Scot has undergone hip surgery on two occasions since, but is confident he will be in top form come April.

 In the field Emma Nuttall gets the nod, the Loughborough based high jumper selected for her second Games.
-Kirsten McAslan, now Loughborough based, is the final team member as she takes up a spot in the 4x400m relay squad that will be aiming for a medal on the final day of action.
+Kirsten McAslan, now a post graduate student at Loughborough, is the final team member as she takes up a spot in the 4x400m relay squad that will be aiming for a medal on the final day of action.